(Estimated reading time: 3 minutes, 10 seconds.)

-If you plan on dressing up your dog for Halloween, and many like to do so to take their pets out to local pet costume contests or other pet costume events, there are a couple of tips to keep in mind:
+If you plan on dressing up your dog for Halloween just for the fun of it or to take your pets out to local pet costume contests or other pet costume events, here are a couple of tips to keep in mind:

 1) Avoid impulse buys of cute costumes before you are sure they will fit.
-Oftentimes, it’s difficult to tell in the store whether you have the right size.
-A costume that is too big can twist around and spook a pet or constantly fall off, while a too tight costume can cause a pet discomfort or simply not fit and end up being a waste of money.
+Oftentimes, it’s difficult to tell in the store or by looking at a picture online whether you have the right size.
+A costume that is too big can twist around and spook a pet or constantly fall off, while a too-tight costume can cause a pet discomfort, or simply not fit and end up being a waste of money.

-And also weigh your pet as some costumes are categorized simply by pet weight.
+And, also weigh your pet because some costumes are categorized simply by pet weight.

 2) Take your pet’s temperament into account.
-Some pets don’t mind being dressed up at all.
+Some pets don’t mind being dressed up.
 Others hate it.
 Most are somewhere in between.
 If your dog, or other pet, is in the first category, you have a wider variety of costumes to choose from.

 For pets who don’t so much like to play dress-up, keep it simple.
 There are a lot of costumes that are only one piece that are still really cute.
 We bought this doggie cheerleader costume from Amazon a couple years ago.
 As you can see, it’s simple but still definitely says “cheerleader” without a lot of extras.
 It can also be dressed up a bit, however.
 The pompoms that slip on the legs are optional.